Automations

 Supplier-Specific Journeys

-Create specialized journeys for specific supplier categories (Disney, Cruise, International, Group).
+Create specialized journeys that auto-enroll trips involving a specific supplier category.
+Categories are per-supplier — for example Royal Caribbean, Carnival, Celebrity, Norwegian, Princess, MSC, Virgin Voyages, Disney Cruise Line, Walt Disney World, Disneyland, Universal Orlando, International, and Group.
 When a trip matches a supplier category, only the supplier-specific journey is enrolled — the default general journey is skipped to avoid duplicate emails.

 Priority logic: Supplier-specific journeys always override the default.
-If a Disney trip is created and you have both a General Journey (default) and a Disney Journey, only the Disney Journey is enrolled.
+If a Disney Cruise Line trip is created and you have both a General Journey (default) and a Disney Cruise Line journey, only the Disney Cruise Line journey is enrolled.

 Setting Up Auto-Enrollment

-2. Check Default Journey to apply it to all new trips
+1. Mark the journey as Default to apply it to all new trips, or

 PresetWhat It Includes